actix/examples/simple-auth-server/README.md

 - [sparkpost](https://crates.io/crates/sparkpost) // Rust bindings for sparkpost email api v1.
 - [uuid](https://crates.io/crates/uuid) // A library to generate and parse UUIDs.

-I have provided a brief info about the crates in use from their official description.
-If you want to know more about any of these crates please click on the name to go to `crates.io`.
-**Shameless plug:** `sparkpost` is my crate please leave feedback if you like/dislike it.

 Read the full tutorial series on [hgill.io](https://hgill.io)